excess-c64/v1541commander/README.md

 display of the menu items -- they might differ, depending on what operating system you are running V1541Commander on.

+## Drag & Drop

+V1541Commander supports a variety of drag&drop operations:

+* Drag one or multiple files inside the same directory list to reorder, they will be placed where you drop them.
+* Drag one or multiple files from one directory list to another one to copy the files to the other disk.
+* Drag one or multiple files from a directory list to a file manager (for example Windows Explorer) to export them.
+They are exported either as plain binary data or as a PC64 container file, depending on your current settings.
+* Drag one or multiple files from a file manager (for example Windows Explorer) to a directory list to import them.
+The correct 1541 file type (SEQ, PRG, USR, REL) is guessed by the original filename and, if it can't be guessed, a default from your settings is used.
+* Drag one or multiple files from a file manager (for example Windows Explorer) to a V1541Commander window (outside the directory list) to open them in the same way as picking them from the "File > Open" dialog.
+* Drag one or multiple files from a directory list to an application accepting plain text (like e.g. Wordpad on Windows) to insert the file names there as text converted from PETSCII to Unicode.

+## Settings

+Select *Settings* from the *File* menu to configure some V1541Commander
+settings:

+* *Remember window positions* will save the positions of the PETSCII input window, the lib1541img log window and the last main window used on exit, and restore them when starting V1541Commander again.
+* *drag & drop exports as PC64 file*: If this is selected, a file dragged to a file manager will be exported as a PC64 container file (P00/S00/U00/R00), otherwise it will be exported as a plain/raw binary.
+* *import unknown dropped files as*: Select here the 1541 file type to use for dropped files when the type cannot be guessed from the original file name.
+* *warn when disk would overflow* gives you a warning question before writing a file to disk that won't fit, so you can cancel the operation.
+* *warn when directory would overflow* gives you a warning question before adding a file when it wouldn't fit in the directory, so you can cancel the operation.

 ## Hints about official builds

 The official builds are "portable" and statically linked.
 This means